O-Rings for Automotive Applications

 EPDM 70 Shore A

-Cooling system O-rings, radiator hose connections, coolant circuit seals, brake fluid systems (glycol-based DOT 3/4/5.1)
+Cooling system O-rings, radiator hose connections, coolant circuit seals, brake fluid systems (glycol-based DOT 3/4/5.1), and water pump seals.

 Temp: -50°C to +150°C